muxinc/nextjs-video-ai-workflows/context/application-explained.md

   - talks with slides (good for storyboard + summary)
   - all with ready English caption tracks (required for translation workflows)

-For each integration level:
+For each integration layer:

-- **Level 1**: No pre-seeding needed — `getSummaryAndTags` runs synchronously on demand
+- **Layer 1 (Primitives)**: No pre-seeding needed — `getSummaryAndTags` runs synchronously on demand
-- **Level 2**: Pre-generate 1–2 translated caption tracks and 1 dubbed audio track on select talks (so the player track selectors show language options on first load)
+- **Layer 2 (Workflows)**: Pre-generate 1–2 translated caption tracks and 1 dubbed audio track on select talks (so the player track selectors show language options on first load)
-- **Level 3**: Optionally pre-render 1–2 clips so the custom workflow result is visible immediately
+- **Layer 3 (Connectors)**: Optionally pre-render 1–2 clips so the composed workflow result is visible immediately

 ---

 ## What makes this a strong showcase

 - It's **real assets** in a real player, not just logs or JSON responses.
-- It teaches a **clear progression**: sync → basic async → custom workflow.
+- It teaches a **clear progression**: primitives → workflows → connectors.
 - It demonstrates the **full integration pattern**:
   - `@mux/ai` for video intelligence primitives
-  - Vercel Workflows for reliable async orchestration
+  - Vercel Workflows for reliable, observable execution
   - Remotion for video rendering (showing how to extend beyond the SDK)
 - The UI ties workflows directly to user-facing product value:
   - better discovery (summarization)